jolin1337/Labyrint_project/README.md

 MAZE GAME
 =========
- 	This is a game based on the Maze klass in the master branch
+ 	This is a game based on the Maze class in the master branch